Frederick Douglass (Ulysses Kay opera)

 Frederick Douglass is an opera in three acts composed by Ulysses Kay to a libretto by Donald Dorr.
 Its story is a semi-fictionalized account of the final years in the life of Frederick Douglass after his marriage to his second wife, Helen Pitts Douglass.
-The opera premiered on April 12, 1991, at Newark Symphony Hall performed by the New Jersey State Opera in a production directed by Louis Johnson and designed by Salvatore Tagliarino.
+The opera premiered on April 12, 1991, at Newark Symphony Hall performed by the New Jersey State Opera in a production conducted by Alfredo Silipigni, directed by Louis Johnson and designed by Salvatore Tagliarino.

 Background

 In 1978 it was announced that both Kay and Dorr received grants from the National Endowment for the Arts to work on the opera.
 Dorr and Kay worked on the opera beginning in 1979 and completed it in 1985.